angelosalatino/cso-classifier/cso_classifier/assets/README.md

 This serialized file contains the word2vec model.
 It will be loaded and used only within the outlier detection component in the post-processing module.

 ## croissant_base.json
 This file contains the base structure for the Croissant metadata specification.
 It is used to generate a JSON-LD file that describes the dataset produced by the classifier, adhering to the Croissant format for ML-ready datasets.
-This file comes down with the ```git clone``` command.
-If by any chance it goes missing, please download it from here: [https://cso.kmi.open.ac.uk/download/resources/croissant_base.json](https://cso.kmi.open.ac.uk/download/resources/croissant_base.json).

 ## In case of ERROR